28 Feb What to Expect in a Legal Deposition: Complete Guide

 Most depositions end up falling under the hearsay law.
 Essentially, it says that depositions cannot be used as evidence in a trial.
 Because of this, most people that give witness statements don’t need to do anything else.
 The deposition just sits in the lawyer’s office collecting dust.
 However, there are some common exceptions that allow your deposition to be used in court:

 - The deponent says something in a deposition that is against their best interests.

 - A witness’s testimony at trial contradicts their deposition.

 - The witness is unavailable to go to the trial because of distance, serious illness, or death.

 Again, your state’s laws may have different rules for hearsay exemptions.

 You can be ordered to go to trial if the lawyers choose you as a witness or your statement is admitted as evidence.
 When that happens, you will get a notice from the lawyer, or a subpoena, to appear in court.
-I’d advise you to meet with the lawyer at this point if for some reason you haven’t yet.
+I’d advise you to meet with the estate planning lawyer or other type of lawyer at this point if for some reason you haven’t yet.

 So, good news and bad news, sometimes it takes months or even years for a suit to go to trial.
 This is why it is very important to keep a record of what you said during your deposition.

 You definitely don’t want to forget any details.
 Changing a single detail during the trial has consequences up to and including perjury, which is not something you want to commit even by accident.
 If you can’t make it to court, your testimony will be read or played verbatim with the same gravity as your live testimony.

 What should you wear to your deposition?
 A more detailed account can be found in our “What to Wear to a Deposition” guide here.
 It’s a good rule of thumb to wear something clean and well-kept.
 Try to make a good impression since a deposition is still a legal proceeding regardless of if a judge is there or not.